 By choosing a vegan ice cream, you are forgoing dairy which may possibly benefit your health and even complexion and beginning to help your body detox.
 According to Dr. Whitney P. Bowe, FAAD, a board-certified dermatologist, there are possible links between dairy and acne.
 In the study, it is hypothesized that the “hormones and growth factors in milk might play a role.”

-Clinical Pharmacist and wellness expert Dr. Jacqueline Nguyen of Dr. J’s Naturals, advises her patients suffering from acne to avoid dairy based on the results of such studies mentioned above and her own clinical experience.
+Our resident Clinical Pharmacist and wellness expert Dr. Jacqueline Nguyen of Dr. J’s Naturals, advises her patients suffering from acne to avoid dairy based on the results of such studies mentioned above and her own clinical experience.
 By ditching dairy, you may avoid the dreaded pimple that pops up after a night of indulgence in such treats as ice cream.

 A common yet perhaps unfamiliar ingredient you may find when skimming the nutrition label of a pint of vegan ice cream is carrageenan.
 Carrageenan is an emulsifier and thickener extracted from seaweed.
 Claims exist that carrageenan is inflammatory to the digestive system which has sparked some controversy about the popular food additive.
 But when carrageenan was reviewed by the FDA in 2012, the agency deemed it safe for consumption.